About this report

 The strike attendance story is more complicated than raw attendance alone.

+The 1995 season is where the damage becomes much clearer.
+Baseball returned, but attendance per opening dropped sharply from the 1993 reference point.
 By 1998, raw attendance had climbed back above 1993, but MLB had also expanded from 28 teams to 30 teams.
 So the return of raw attendance should be read with that expansion context in mind.